 Q: Do I Have to Purchase a Subscription for Every Cloud?

 Yes, each cloud running the Enterprise Edition of OpenNebula requires an active support subscription.
 In a cloud instance, each managed host needs a valid subscription and all nodes must have the same subscription level.
-We also offer a "bits-only" subscription level for customers running staging and development environments.
+We also offer a "bits-only" subscription level for standard and premium customers running staging and development environments.

 Q: Do I Need the Enterprise Edition to Certify Platform Components?

 No, both editions are fully compatible and any driver or extension developed and certified with the Community Edition will work with the Enterprise Edition.
 In particular the community and enterprise editions of major and minor releases are the same, the only difference is in the maintenance versions.
 We have done this to simplify our community contributors and technology partners to easily achieve compatibility for both editions.

 Q: Who Has Access to the Enterprise Edition of OpenNebula?

 Our customers have access to the Enterprise Edition as one of the benefits of the OpenNebula subscription.
 Any organization can request a trial account to evaluate the OpenNebula subscription.
 Our Business Partners can also request access to the Enterprise Edition binary packages.